RetamalVictor/blog/test/uwb.md

 Now imagine you have a swarm of them.
 This opens the door to a whole new world of possibilities.
 Then, why is nobody actively using them?
 Well, the answer is simple: they are hard to control.
 Today we will focus on one specific task fundamental to controlling the swarm: Localization.
 More specifically, we will focus on relative localization.

 Relative localization is a fundamental problem in multi-agent systems that involves determining the position and orientation of one Robot relative to another.
-In particular, the relative localization problem between Robots $i$ and $j$ refers to the challenge of estimating the relative pose (position and orientation) of Robot $j$ with in the frame of reference of Robot $i$, based on noisy measurements obtained from sensors on both Robots.
+In particular, the relative localization problem between Robots $$i$$ and $$j$$ refers to the challenge of estimating the relative pose (position and orientation) of Robot $$j$$ with in the frame of reference of Robot $$i$$, based on noisy measurements obtained from sensors on both Robots.

 We have set the grounds for the problem; now, let's see how to solve it.
 Let me first introduce you to our platform.
 We will be using the Crazyflie 2.1 [[1]](#1), a small quadcopter that can be equipped with a UWB module.
 Crazyflie 2.1 is an open-source platform allowing easy customization and experimentation, making it an ideal platform for testing new algorithms.